The New Avengers (TV series): Home release

-The complete series is available on DVD in both the UK and North America.
+The complete series was made available on DVD in both the UK and North America.
 A&E Home Video, under license from StudioCanal International, released the Region 1 editions of series 1 in 2003 and series 2 in 2004, while Optimum/Studio Canal released both series as a single set in 2006.

+In November 2025, StudioCanal released remastered versions of both series in a complete region-free box set, available in UHD, Blu-ray or DVD, with the episodes fully restored from the 35 mm original camera negatives in 4K resolution and various new special features.